Master of Health Physics Admission Requirements

 - Completion of a baccalaureate degree in health physics, one of the basic sciences, or a closely related scientific or engineering field.
 Applicants holding degrees in nonrelated fields may be given special consideration if they have completed all prerequisite course work.

 - Students seeking entry to the medical physics specialization must have a strong foundation in physics.
 As such, applicants are required to have either an undergraduate degree in physics or a degree in a related engineering or physical science discipline with course work equivalent to a minor in physics.
 Applicants must have taken a calculus-based general physics course (not algebra-based).
 In addition to this requirement, applicants must have taken at least four upper level physics courses.
 Examples of acceptable upper-level courses (but not limited to) include: modern physics, quantum mechanics, electricity and magnetism, atomic physics, statistical mechanics, nuclear physics and classical mechanics.

-- A composite score of 1,000 or higher on the verbal and quantitative sections of the Graduate Record Examination (GRE).
+- A score ranking in the 50th percentile or higher on the verbal and quantitative sections of the Graduate Record Exam (GRE).
+Tests taken prior to August 2011 require a composite score of 1,000 or higher on the verbal and quantitative sections of the Graduate Record Exam (GRE).

 - Three letters of recommendation from former instructors or employers that speak to the applicant’s potential as a graduate student.
 Contact information for recommendation providers should be entered into the recommendation page of the online application.
 Recommenders will then upload their letters directly into the student’s online application.

 - A statement of approximately 300 words indicating the student’s professional goals and reason for seeking graduate education.